iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.1/report.md

 > Resident of Rhode Island<br> :date: __2020-07-10 19:39:10__

 > if you don't see the icon, it's not tracking you.<br> :date: __2020-07-04 23:43:54__

-> Happy with it, but wish it had: - lower battery drain - visual display of location tracing Thanks!<br> :date: __2020-06-08 19:14:53__